ClickCease

 The invitation link can be easily connected to your website, either in a separate Client portal or Members page, or directly under a button you add.

-Signing up to your client portal keeps your clients up-to-date even if they’re not logged in.
+Now, signing up to your client portal keeps your clients up-to-date even if they’re not logged in.

 Email notifications, which can be personalized per each account, make sure your clients stay on top of the business with no effort.
 New message, request, status change, or invoice issued, they’ll be the first to know.